The Library is a designated Passport Acceptance Facility. Learn about our passport services below.

 - Fees - You will need to bring two valid forms of payment—a check or certified money order made payable to the Department of State for your application fee and cash or a check made payable to the Lake Bluff Library for the application execution fee.
 Visit the the Department of State's website for a current schedule of fees.

 - Questions?
 Visit the US Department of State's website for more detailed information about passport applications, including acceptable documents, or contact the Library.

 - If you are renewing your passport, you may want to check if you are eligible to use Form DS-82, which allows you to renew by mail and does not require a trip to a Passport Acceptance Facility.
 You can find a copy of DS-82 on the US Department of State's website.
 Review the checklist on the first page and see if you are eligible.
 If you are eligible, that's great!
 Follow the instructions and mail in your application.
 You do not need to come to the Library to submit your application.

 Use the scheduler below to book an appointment.
-Our online booking system allows you to book appointments up to three weeks in advance; same day appointments may be available, but require an hour's notice to book online.
+Our online booking system allows you to book appointments up to three weeks in advance; same day appointments may be available, but require three hour's notice to book online.
 If you require an appointment outside of that time frame, please call the Library and we'll see if we are able to accommodate you.